Dr. Sanjana Bhardwaj

 Dr. Sanjana Bhardwaj leads policy and advocacy work related to family planning; maternal, newborn, and child health; nutrition; and primary health care systems.
 Her team works to create and advance strategies that increase political commitment and resources devoted to these priorities, in collaboration with country-based foundation teams.
 Her team also fosters partnerships that can accelerate, expand, and sustain impact.

 Sanjana is a medical doctor and public health practitioner who has worked in clinical practice and as a primary health care physician in rural India.
-She was elected, by Distinction, as a Fellow of the Faculty of Public Health, Royal College of Physicians and Surgeons in the UK.
+She was elected as a Fellow by Distinction of the Faculty of Public Health, Royal College of Physicians and Surgeons, in the UK.

-Before joining the foundation, Sanjana worked with the United Nations, leading efforts focused on child survival and development across Bangladesh, India, Papua New Guinea, Nigeria, and South Africa.
+Before joining the foundation in 2022, Sanjana worked with the United Nations, leading efforts focused on child survival and development across Bangladesh, India, Papua New Guinea, Nigeria, and South Africa.
 She also worked in academia, teaching in and spearheading the development of a Master of Public Health degree course in health behavior at the University of the West Indies.
 Earlier, Sanjana supported the conceptualization and founding of a nonprofit focusing on public health management and innovative solutions and partnerships for public health in India.